-10 Books That Shaped How I Think About Design, Life, and Creativity.
+10 Books That Shaped How I Think About Tech, Life, and Creativity.

 Expanding my horizons through interdisciplinary reading